priyamdas/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

 I am a cognitive scientist and recent grad eager to apply my research expertise to products and solutions that help people achieve their goals.
-I received my Ph.D. in Cognitive Sciences from UC Irvine.
-During my Ph.D., I focused on understanding what learning looks like during old age and conducted multiple online behavioral experiments to study this process.
-Previously, I was a research assistant at UC Berkeley and worked on developing a cognitive tutor to teach people how to plan better.
+During my PhD, I focused on understanding what learning looks like during old age and conducted multiple online behavioral experiments to study this process.
+Previously, I worked on developing a cognitive tutor to teach people how to plan better.
 Outside of research, I like to bake desserts and study foreign languages.
 My professional goal is to have a career in research, while my life goal is to continue learning new languages even when I'm well in my eighties.